 The Village of Wellsville is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
-According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal range from 0.8 to 1.2 mg/l (parts per million).
-To ensure that the fluoride levels on a daily basis.
-During 2013 monitoring showed fluoride levels in your water were in the optimal range 100 % of the time.
+According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
+To ensure that the fluoride supplement in your water provides optimal dental protection, the State Department of Health requires that we monitor fluoride levels on a daily basis to maintain the target level of 0.7 mg/l.
+During 2015 monitoring showed fluoride levels in your water were within 0.1 mg/l of the target range 100 % of the time.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride